jimit8929/jimit8929/README.md

 ## 🚀 About Me

 I'm a passionate Full-Stack Web Developer with expertise in modern web technologies.
 I love creating interactive, user-friendly applications that solve real-world problems.
-Currently diving deep into **Nextjs and Backend** ecosystem while exploring the latest trends in web development
+Currently diving deep into **Nextjs and Backend** ecosystem while exploring the latest trends in web development.

 </div>